Check out my custom vibration dampener

 Pressure

-Tennis elbow braces, otherwise known as counterforce braces, apply targeted pressure to an individual’s arm just below the area of discomfort.
+Tennis elbow braces, or counterforce braces, apply targeted pressure to an individual’s arm just below the area of discomfort.

 On the other hand, compression sleeves apply gentle all-over pressure to the area covered by the sleeve.